 This young man arrived in the village when he was seven years old.
 Here he poses with his SOS mother, a source of love and support. (photo: SOS archives)

-With the help of qualified staff, young people develop perspectives for their future and learn to shoulder responsibility as they lead semi-independent lives at the special accommodation we provide for them.
+Support young people: With the help of qualified staff, young people develop perspectives for their future and learn to shoulder responsibility.
 They are encouraged to develop a sense of team spirit and build contacts with relatives and friends as well as with possible employers.